About Bulbs - Overview

 Make sure you are planting in a sunny location--at least half a day's exposure.
-With early and mid-spring flowering bulbs, the trees are not yet in full leaf, so you may plant these bulbs under trees.
-For all other bulbs, the best way to confirm that the flower will receive enough light is to choose a site after nearby trees are in full leaf.
+It's OK to plant early- and mid-spring flowering bulbs around deciduous trees, because the trees will not be in full leaf when the bulbs emerge.
+For later-blooming varieties, the best way to confirm that your bulbs will receive enough light is to choose a site after nearby trees are in full leaf.

-For planting bulbs in smaller groups or individual bulbs, you can use a simple garden trowel.
-Dig a hole a bit larger than the bulb, and be sure to loosen the soil at the bottom of the hole and treat it like a miniature bed (as described above).
+For planting bulbs in smaller groups or individually, you can use a simple garden trowel.
+Dig a hole a bit larger than the bulb and be sure to loosen the soil at the bottom of the hole and treat it like a miniature bed (as described above).
 You may prefer to use a bulb planter which digs uniform holes.
 Treat each hole as described above for planting with a trowel.
 Whichever way you choose to plant your bulbs, remember to always follow the specific instructions that come with your bulbs.

 Fall is the prime time for planting of hardy spring-flowering bulbs, and most bulbs can be planted until the ground is frozen.
 If you miss your planting window, you can still plant bulbs in containers.
 Just make sure they receive an adequate chilling period in a cold garage or shed.
 When spring temperatures arrive, move your containers outside or transplant your bulbs into the garden.